Sony A77 versus Sony A77 II

 - More modern: Reflects 2 years and 8 months of technical progress since the A77 launch.

 If the count of individual advantages (bullet points above) is taken as a guide, the A77 II emerges as the winner of the match-up (4 : 1 points).
-However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features.
+However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points.

 |Sony A77 (⇒ rgt)||91/100||81/100 Silver||-||4.5/5||5/5||2011||1,999||discont.||check|